-3) Supportive Pillows – because so much time is spent sleeping, a supportive pillow is essential in helping to correct a military neck as well as preventing the loss of benefits gained through exercises and traction.
-There are 2 kinds of pillows which are the best pillow for military neck:
+4) Supportive Pillows – because so much time is spent sleeping, a supportive pillow is essential in helping to correct a military neck as well as preventing the loss of benefits gained through exercises and traction.
+There are 2 kinds of pillows which are the best pillow for military neck that can be used:

-- A) Neck Roll Pillow – This type of pillow is mainly used for therapeutic reasons to place the neck in correct posture.
+- A) Neck Roll Pillows – This type of pillow is mainly used for therapeutic reasons to place the neck in correct posture.
 By lying on a neck roll, the normal curve of the cervical spine is supported.
 In this position, the neck muscles can relax and a therapy session should be to relax with a neck roll under the cervical spine for about 20 minutes, 3 times per day.
 A neck roll with a comfortable feel and a therapeutic core design for support will be a great choice.
 This effect can be enhances by using one that accommodates a hot pack to assist the relaxation of neck muscles.
-Similarly, a military neck can result from response to injury, where the neck muscles go into spasm and pull on the neck.
-In this case the best pillow for military neck would be a neck roll that accommodates a cold pack to reduce spasm and inflammation.

 What Is The Best Pillow For Military Neck?

-As we noted, a military neck may or may not involve pain, therefore the best pillow for military neck depends on 2 factors; 1) Are you in significant pain or 2) Is there no or some pain.
+As we noted, a military neck may or may not involve pain, therefore the best pillow depends on 2 factors; 1) Are you in significant pain or 2) Is there no or some pain.

 1) If you are in pain, you should use a pillow that has support for the cervical spine, but is comforting for sore muscles and sensitive nerves.
-In this case, the Posture Med Pillow would be a good choice as it will support the curve of the cervical spine in a gentle way.
-With pain, the neck will tend to react to a pillow that is too firm by producing more spasm.
-For therapeutic reasons, the neck roll pillow is gentle on the neck, yet offers orthopedic support with the benefit of a cooling ice pack to help reduce pain and spasm from injury.
-The neck roll pillow will also use the same pack for heat, which can help relax tense muscles and reduce inflammation from more chronic or long term conditions.
+In this case, the Pillo-Pedic makes a great line of pillows that would be a good choice as it will support the curve of the cervical spine.
+With the Ultra using memory foam, in a gentle way.
+With pain, the neck may react to a pillow that is too firm by producing more spasm.

 For those who need a pillow that combines both qualities, the inflatable sleeping pillow can be easily adjusted for height as well as shape.
 This allows a custom support, regardless of size and reacts to changing positions in order to maintain correct posture for both back and side sleeping.

 Since the spine will be aligned in its natural way, the best pillow for military neck will ease pressure in the neck.
 In time, a sleeping pillow and/or a neck roll pillow will help the spine regain its natural curvature again, but you have to be aware that it won’t work alone.
-You should combine it with a specific exercise/stretching routine, traction as well as knowledge of correct neck posture habits if you want to get better.
+You should combine it with a specific exercise/stretching routine, traction as well as knowledge of correct neck posture habits if you want to fix a military neck.